Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

+Our aim is to prove the following results that give us a sufficient condition to satisfy the $G$-Bishop-Phelps property, generalising (partly) the well known characterisation of the Bishop-Phelps property obtained by Bourgain \cite{B}.

-\begin{theorem}[Bourgain] Let $X$ be a Banach space with the Radon-Nikod\'ym property and $G \subseteq \mathcal{L}(X)$ be a compact group.
+\begin{theorem} Let $X$ be a Banach space with the Radon-Nikod\'ym property and $G \subseteq \mathcal{L}(X)$ be a compact group of isometries.
 Then, $X$ has the $G$-Bishop-Phelps property. \end{theorem}

-Theorem \ref{RNP} will follow as a immediate consequence of Theorem \ref{theorem-bourgain} below and its proof is essentially included in the next lemma.
-To prove the lemma, we follow the arguments from \cite[Lemma 4]{B} as well as some of the tools we have studied about $G$-invariant operators.
+Theorem \ref{RNP} will follow as an immediate consequence of Theorem \ref{theorem-bourgain} below and its proof is essentially included in the next lemma.
+To prove the lemma, we follow the arguments from \cite[Lemma 4]{B} as well as some of the tools we have studied about $G$-invariant operators in the previous sections.
 Given a bounded subset $B$ of $X$ and $T \in \mathcal{L} (X, Y)$, we set $\|T\|_B$ to denote $\sup \{ \| T(x) \| : x \in B \}$.

 \begin{lemma}[Bourgain] Let $X$ be a real Banach space and $G \subseteq \mathcal{L}(X)$ a compact group.
-Let $B$ be a non-empty closed, absolutely convex, $G$-invariant subset contained in $B_X$.
+Let $B$ be a non-empty closed, absolutely convex, and $G$-invariant subset contained in $B_X$.
 Assume that every subset of $B$ is dentable.
 Let $Y$ be a Banach space.
 Given $\eps > 0$, define the set

 where

 Then, $A_{\eps}$ is dense in $\mathcal{L}_G(X, Y)$.
 Moreover, if $\delta > 0$ and $S \in \mathcal{L}_G(X, Y)$, then there exists $T \in A_{\eps}$ such that

 \end{lemma}